ev3dev/ev3dev.github.io/docs/getting-started.md

        after you power on Bluetooth.
     * [Connecting to the Internet](../tutorials/connecting-to-the-internet-via-bluetooth) tutorial

-## Step 4.5: Make sure the firstboot script ran correctly

-Recently, some users have reported problems that are related to the firstboot script not running correctly.
-Please verify that the items in [this list](https://github.com/ev3dev/ev3dev/issues/267#issuecomment-73917167) are correct.
-If not, leave a comment to help us figure out what is going wrong.
+Note: For Raspberry Pi you must use the wired Ethernet port to connect for the first time.
+The default host name is `ev3dev-rpi` or `ev3dev-rpi2` depending on which model you have.
+You can setup additional connections using the `connmanctl` command.

 ## Step 5: First things to do with ev3dev

-Here are some suggestions of some things you should do to get your EV3 setup.
+Here are some suggestions of some things you should do to get ev3dev setup.

 ### Change your root password